influxdata/telegraf/plugins/inputs/vsphere/README-VSAN.md

 * `vsan_metric_skip_verify` defines whether to skip verifying vSAN metrics against the ones from [GetSupportedEntityTypes API](https://code.vmware.com/apis/48/vsan#/doc/vim.cluster.VsanPerformanceManager.html#getSupportedEntityTypes).
 This option is given because some internal performance entities are not returned by the API, but we want to offer the flexibility if user really need the stats.
 When set false, anything not in supported entity list will be filtered out.
-When set true, queried metrics will be identical to vsan_perf_metric_include and the exclusive array will not be used in this case.
+When set true, queried metrics will be identical to vsan_metric_include and the exclusive array will not be used in this case.
 By default the value is false.

 * `vsan_cluster_include` defines a list of inventory paths that will be used to select a portion of vSAN clusters. vSAN metrics are only collected on cluster level.
 Therefore, use the same way as inventory paths for [vsphere's clusters](README.md#inventory-paths)